logicmonitor/lm-cloud-resource-inventory/README.md

 ## *What language are these scripts written in?*

-The scripts provided are shell scripts that LogicMonitor recommends executing at the cloud provider CLI.
+The scripts provided are PowerShell scripts that LogicMonitor recommends executing at the cloud provider CLI.

 ## *Where should I execute these scripts in order to successfully collect data?*